Skip to content

 Become a Specialist: 8 Cornell MPA Concentration Options

-The Cornell Institute for Public Affairs (CIPA) allows you to choose from eight options and pursue specialized courses to develop expertise in your selected area.
+The Cornell Brooks MPA Program allows you to choose from eight options and pursue specialized courses to develop expertise in your selected area.
 Within each of these concentrations, you have the flexibility to formulate a personalized study plan.

 With the guidance of your advisor, you select a set of five courses that offer you the specialized knowledge you need to achieve your personal goals within a concentration.

-The goal is for you to leave CIPA prepared to compete as one of the best-of-the-best in your respective field, recognizing that in the course of your career you may make several changes in focus and direction.
-The CIPA curriculum is designed to balance generalizable knowledge and skills with more specific applications to particular areas of public affairs.
+The goal is for you to leave the MPA Program prepared to compete as one of the best-of-the-best in your respective field, recognizing that in the course of your career you may make several changes in focus and direction.
+The Cornell Brooks MPA Program curriculum is designed to balance generalizable knowledge and skills with more specific applications to particular areas of public affairs.

 We invite you to explore our eight concentrations below:

-If you’re interested in management or leadership roles in public service — community or economic development, criminal justice, cultural or environmental policy, education, emergency management, nonprofit management, public health, sustainability, transportation, urban planning, and more — explore Cornell University’s Master of Public Administration.
+If you’re interested in management or leadership roles in public service — community or economic development, criminal justice, cultural or environmental policy, education, emergency management, nonprofit management, public health, sustainability, transportation, urban planning, and more — explore The Cornell Brooks Master of Public Administration Program.

 You Can Change Lives by Getting an MPA at Cornell University — Connect with Us Today!

-If you are a mission-oriented leader looking to address the world’s most challenging public policy issues, we encourage you to consider the Master of Public Administration at the Cornell Institute for Public Affairs.
+If you are a mission-oriented leader looking to address the world’s most challenging public policy issues, we encourage you to consider the Master of Public Administration at the Cornell Jeb E. Brooks School of Public Policy.

 Whether you are passionate about ending homelessness, combating the opioid epidemic, improving access to healthcare, addressing climate change, reforming America's education system, or countless other issues, Cornell's MPA program will provide you with the training you need to improve lives and enact social change.